 You’re at your wit’s end.
 You’re about to experience the mother of all meltdowns because of your abysmal sales record for the past few months.

-Friends, if you’re done crying out your body weight and you’re now putting together a new game plan to recover from your rock-bottom sales record, then allow me to help you with just that.
+Friends, if you’re done crying your body weight in tears and are now putting together a new game plan to recover from your rock-bottom sales record, then allow me to help you with just that.

-I will share with you the best sales tips that I managed to put together from 50+ industry experts.
-That way, you can consider their ideas when creating an epic strategy to explode your sales.
+I will share with you the best sales tips that I managed to put together from 20+ industry experts.
+That way, you can consider their ideas when creating an epic strategy to grow your sales.

-Short backstory: I reached out to several industry experts with the hopes of putting together a round-up for 10 industry experts only.
-However, since I received bajillions of referrals, I decided to accept everyone.
-After a month or so of sending back and forth email to the influencers, the list has now ballooned to 50+ experts.
+We reached out to several industry experts with the hopes of putting together a round-up for 10 industry experts only.
+However, since we received tons of referrals, we decided to add more to the list.

 1. Mark Shapiro, President of Executive Boutique Call Center